Thimoteus/Thimotron/README.md

 ![Status](https://img.shields.io/badge/status-ready-green.svg)

-This scans /r/KarmaCourt for new cases and sends a PM to you when it finds a well-formatted case.
-If you respond with "yes", it will send a PM to the defendant with a list of charges and a link to the KarmaCourt case.
+Scans KC cases and archives evidence.
+Can also be used to summon defendants if you call it by username and an approved calling message.
+See the source code or doc page for more info.

 Usage: `bailiff` in settings.modules.run.